- 1 Scientific Classification

 - 4.35 Captivity:

-The term Pythonidae is derived from Greek Language.
+The term Pythonidae is derived from the Greek Language.
 In Greek, the word is python.
-Pythons are non venomous snakes that we can find in Africa.
+Pythons are non-venomous snakes that we can find in Africa.
 Australia and Asia.
 Among the members of the python family, we can find some of the world’s largest snakes.
-Till date, eight genera and twenty-six python species have been recognized.
+To date, eight genera and twenty-six python species have been recognized.

 The True Pythons